ktechhydle/mprun_repo/.github/ISSUE_TEMPLATE/BUG.md

 ---
 <!-- READ THIS FIRST:
   - Make sure you are running the latest version of MPRUN before reporting an issue: https://github.com/ktechhydle/mprun_repo/releases
-  - Provide as many details as possible.
+  - Provide as many details as possible if you are developing.
 Paste logs, configuration samples and/or code into the backticks.
+  - If you are user, thanks for using MPRUN.
+You can still use these instructions, just skip over developer related stuff.

 DO NOT DELETE ANY TEXT from this template!
 Otherwise, your issue may be closed without comment.
 -->

 ## The problem
 <!--
-  Describe the issue you are experiencing here to communicate to the maintainers.
+  Describe the issue you are experiencing here to communicate to the developers.
   Tell us what you were trying to do and what happened instead.
 -->

+I tried too...
+It crashed when I...

 ## Environment
 <!--